 Only finish when you are 100% happy with your lyrics.
 Saying this, it is important not to be too picky.
 There will always be something you aren’t happy with when it comes to your own work.
 Make sure when making changes they are not dramatic and don’t change the overall theme.

 Your lyrics should be all complete apart from one crucial aspect, a title!
 You may well have already decided on this.
 If not, the mainline from your chorus is a usual pick.
 Mainly, you want people to be able to think of your song and the title comes straight to mind.
 It shouldn’t be complicated or hard to remember.
 Whatever you pick, make sure it does your song justice!

 That was our guide on writing song lyrics!
 We know there are a lot of sections to follow, but creating lyrics is no small task.
 Following this guide will help you produce them concisely.

 There is no correct way of writing lyrics, but there definitely is a wrong way.
 Your lyrics need to be relatable, flow well, and are memorable to listeners.
-As long as they meet those three influences, you should have some pretty decent lyrics on your hands.
 Now it’s time to put pen to paper and get working on your own lyrics!